kishan-Gautam/Excel-Project--Data-Analytics-with-KPIs-and-Pivot-Chart-/README.md

 The data is from my Excel course, which provides a foundation in analyzing data using this powerful tool.
 The data contains detailed information on job titles, salaries, locations, and essential skills that are presented here.

-## Dashboard File
-My final dashboard is in 1_Salary_Dashboard.xlsx.

 ## Excel Skills Used
 The following Excel skills were utilized for analysis:
 📉 Charts